Solar-Tweaks/SolarStats-Old/README.md

 - `--skipUpdater`: Skip the update check at startup
 - `--noTracking`: Don't track statistics
 - `--config=/path/to/config.json`: Use a custom config file (default config file is `config.json` in the current working directory)
+- `--noTray`: Disable the tray icon
+- `--noWindow`: Hide the window, if you use this, make sure to keep the tray icon or else you'll have no way to show the window again

 # Building from source 🏗️